headstrongsolutions/take_a_ticket/README.md

 ### E-Paper finaglery

 Just basic text is fine on a E-Paper if you're happy with the font being 8 pixels high, but we are not.
 The current ticket number must be as readable as possible, so we need to use some extra cleverness to use 'fonts'.
-The fonts can be created using PeterHinh's very excellent `font_to_py` python application: https://github.com/peterhinch/micropython-font-to-py
+The fonts can be created from TTF fonts using the [truetype2gfx](https://rop.nl/truetype2gfx/), there is a Adafruit article on it here: [Adafruit truetype2gfx](https://blog.adafruit.com/2021/11/04/truetype2gfx-converting-fonts-from-truetype-to-the-adafruit-gfx-library-for-arduino/).
-The documentation there is remarkably good but for a sum-up, I got the Days font from dafont: https://www.dafont.com/days.font and then I used `font_to_py` against it to create two sizes of the font at 10 pixels and 75 pixels height using the following in cli:
+I got the Days font from dafont: https://www.dafont.com/days.font and then I used `truetype2gfx` against it to create two sizes of the font at 10 pixels and 75 pixels height.
- - python font_to_py.py -x days.ttf 75 days_font_83.py -c 1234567890 days_font_83.py
- - python font_to_py.py -x days.ttf 10 days_font_10.py

- Explanation of the `font_to_py` switches:
-  - -x renders the font horizontally
-  - -c 1234567890 causes only the numbers 0-9 to be rendered, these are the only characters I need so best to save file space

-  So, when we have the python fonts these can be uploaded to the board and imported in as libraries in the normal fashion.
+So, when we have the gfx fonts these can be uploaded to the board and imported in as libraries in the normal fashion.

-  Then to actually use them we can use the main Waveshare library to setup the E-Paper module itself, then halfway through the process create a sub-frame buffer that can then be mixed with Peter Hinch's other very excellent library `writer`.
+Then to actually use them we can use the main Waveshare library to setup the E-Paper module itself, then when we write to the E-Paper we tell it what to write and which gfx font to use.
-  This library is best thought of as a middleware for a framebuffer, it enables you to do additional things to it that you don't get out of the box.
-This is preffered here as it means we don't need to break out the big guns on an expensive canvassing framework like `Pillow` etc.. and no that's not a slight, I love using `Pillow`, it's very natural but literally the only thing that `frameBuffer` doesn't give us is pixel fonts.

 ### Serial Printer

-The printer I managed to find appears to be this one: [Adafruit Mini Thermal Printer](https://www.adafruit.com/product/597).
+The printer I managed to find is the RS232 variant of one of these: [Adafruit Mini Thermal Printer](https://www.adafruit.com/product/597).

 This is excellent as Adafruit usually has great 'getting started' examples for wiring, code examples and walkthrough's.
 Adafruit does mostly prefer to push their own CircuitPython solutions rather than the MicroPython that we are interested in, however being as they are both based on Python (obvs..) if the default libraries are not compatible with MicroPython and there doesn't seem to be examples available for MicroPython we can dive into the detail on how they solved problems from their CircuitPython libraries to make up a solution for us, lokos good with an early look as I found a port to the Adafruit CircuitPython library to MicroPython [here](https://github.com/ayoy/micropython-thermal-printer).

 Serial Thermal Printers tend to support printing a handfull of built in fonts but also bitmaps sent to them.
 We are interested in the fonts if they are usable (50/50 in my experience), but we absolutely need bitmap as it's through this we'll take our font ([`assets/days.ttf`](https://www.dafont.com/days.font), render the current ticket into a image object at the correct font size, along with any messaging, and then pass that image directly to the printer.
 Took a bit of digging but the max pixel width on this printer appears to be [`384 pixels`](https://www.marutsu.co.jp/contents/shop/marutsu/ds/mini-thermal-receipt-printer.pdf).
 I'll know more when they arrive.

+Now, remember when I said it was a RS232 variant of a Mini Thermal Printer?
+That complicates things massively for me, as the RS232 protocol does essentially talk using Serial/TTY commands, but the voltage is variant (not fixed to either 3.3 or 5 volts) and near as I can understand it the signal is inverted.
+Luckily there is a MAX3232 chip that is specifically designed to convert between RS232 and TTL, so with one of these on a tidy breakout board between the printers data cable and the picos tty pins and it works as expected.

 #### Pins